pgrant87/support-bundle/README.md

 Key directories and files:

 * `airbyte-server` This is basically a copy of the `/tmp` folder from the airbyte-server container.
 This contains all the sync logs.
-By default we collect 3 days worth but this can be specified using the `--log-age` option
+By default we collect 3 days worth but this can be specified using the `--log-age` option.

 * `connector_info` This contains source, destination and connection info gathered from the [Airbyte API](https://api.airbyte.com/).